tomichj/tomichj.github.io/_posts/2019-03-05-tachyons-css.markdown

 }
 ```

-To repeat: classes define the same property and value for each breakpoint.
 The class names have the breakpoint abbreviation appended but are otherwise identical.
+This lets you apply the padding you want at each breakpoint.

 #### Applying padding for instant responsiveness